hamzasaidani/data/index.md

 ## Welcome to logotv.app

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you are logotv is always with you, the app will run on phone, tablet and tv android based os.

-### Markdown
+### Json and M3u8

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Json is a lightweight and easy-to-use for styling your data.

 ```markdown
 Syntax highlighted code block